Bremen Cathedral: Towers

 The crossing tower is a completely new addition of end 19th century.
 For several centuries, the outside design of the crossing had been modest.

+Bells

-When the southern tower collapsed in 1638, it contained eight bells.
-Today both western towers together house the cathedral's four bells.
+Both western towers together house the cathedral's four bells.
 The northern tower has three bells.
-The oldest surviving bell is the "Maria Gloriosa" cast in 1433 by the famous bell maker Ghert Klinghe.
+The oldest surviving bell is the "Gloriosa" cast in 1433 by the famous bell maker Ghert Klinghe.
 The other bells were removed and melted down for the war effort in World War II.
 In 1951 two bells, "Hansa" and "Felicitas", were donated to the cathedral by former residents living abroad.
 In 1962, a prominent Bremen family donated a fourth bell, the "Brema," which hangs in the southern tower.
-The Brema weighs 7000 kg.
+The Brema is the cathedral's bourdon bell and it weighs 7000 kg.
+In 2022, the cathedral added two new bells bringing a total to six and the Brema was recast.
+In Germany, the bells are always numbered from largest to smallest, Bell 1 is always the tenor or bourdon.

 Connected Themes

 Adam of Bremen

 11th century archbishop Adalbert also wanted to improve the reputation of the cathedral school and invited Magister Adam of Magdeburg Cathedral School to come to Bremen and eventually become its director.
 After 1072 Adam wrote The Deeds of the Bishops of the Hamburg Church, a history of the missionary efforts in northern Germany and Scandinavia in four volumes.
 Adam of Bremen, as he became known, used the earlier works of others available to him at what was left of the cathedral library to describe the events and people in the Christianization of north Germany, Frisia, and Scandinavia, for which Hamburg had authority to send missionaries.
 Adam of Bremen continued to revise and update his writing until his death in 1080.
 His fourth book was mainly written, it is believed, as a guide to the geography and customs of the peoples of Denmark, Norway, and Sweden for future missionaries in the conversion of the pagans of Denmark, Norway, and Sweden.
 In his work is found the first reference to Vinland.